ackkracck/Odin-Odyssey/README.md

 starting now...

 - [Odin Project #4 - Calculator](./Foundations/Odin-Projects/calculator/)
-'...those who are unaffected by these changes, who are the same in pleasure and pain; are truly wise and fit for immortality'
+> "...those who are unaffected by these changes, who are the same in pleasure and pain; are truly wise and fit for immortality."
+>
-- Krishna
+> - Krishna

 ---